SantoriniDave.com

 When Is the Best Time to Visit the Greek Islands?

-The Greek Islands have great beach weather from late May until early October – the weather is hot, the skies are blue, and there’s very little rain.
-July and August are the hottest but also sees the largest crowds and the highest prices.
-By favorite time to visit is September and early October when the weather is still consistently hot and the sea is at its warmest.
-Swimming and sunbathing are possible in early May and late October but you are taking a bit of a risk if you visit at these times with the intention of hitting the beach – but they’re great times if you’re here to hike, sight-see, and wine and dine.
+The Greek Islands have great beach weather from late May until early October – the weather is hot, the skies are blue, and there is very little rain.
+July and August are the hottest months but also see the largest crowds and the highest prices.
+My favorite time to visit is September and early October when the weather is still consistently hot and the sea is at its warmest.
+Swimming and sunbathing are possible in early May and late October, but you are taking a risk if you visit then with the primary goal of hitting the beach – though they are fantastic times if you are here to hike, sightsee, and wine and dine.

 My favorite beach in Greece.